jeremykhon/restaurant-reservations/README.md

 ## What is it?

-A restaurant reservation website which gives customers discounts if they make reservations at non peak hours, thus helping restaurants smooth out demand and attract more customers overall.
+A restaurant reservation app that delivers discounts for reserving at non-peak hours, thereby smoothing out demand and increasing overall business

-Built using react and rails api
+Built using React and Rails api

 ![Eatigo gif](https://user-images.githubusercontent.com/9881038/74096703-84240080-4b45-11ea-92a7-a8c1d4ebc0d0.gif)